How to fix horizontal or vertical lines on MacBook screen

 How to fix lines on your Mac’s screen

 Before making an appointment with Apple Genius, try fixing lines on your Mac’s screen yourself.
-To help you with that, I’ve made a list of easy-to-follow tips for you to check out.
+To help you with that, we’ve made a list of easy-to-follow tips for you to check out.

 1. Restart your Mac